 Are you all set for the big day?
 Packing your hospital bag when you’re expecting your first baby can be tricky.
-And as babies don’t always come on schedule it’s best to have your bag packed and ready to go early.
-Having gone through two hospital deliveries I’ve learned what items I really needed and which ones were just taking up space.
+And as babies don’t always come on schedule, it’s best to have your bag packed and ready to go early.
+Having gone through two hospital deliveries, I’ve learned what items I really needed and which ones were taking up space.
 Here’s my list of essentials items you must add to your hospital bag packing checklist.

 Essentials to pack for Labour